top of page

 Timing: 6-8 weeks after spring buffalo grass spraying

-Care instructions: If possible incorporate with ½”-1” of water within 2 weeks of application
+Care Instructions: For best results, wait 24 hrs., then incorporate with 1/2" - 1" of water within 2 weeks of the application or before mowing.

 3rd application (Chinch Bug)